-A good inventory management process means you can easily identify what stock you have on hand and the value of it.
+A good stock management process means you can easily identify what stock you have on hand and the value of it.
 Find out the types of inventory you could have and how to manage your items so your business is well stocked.

-Inventory doesn’t include capital assets such as company cars you use to visit clients, equipment and tools you use in your business, staff and their training.
+Stock/inventory doesn’t include capital assets such as company cars you use to visit clients, equipment and tools you use in your business, staff and their training.

 - Raw materials (manufacturing)